NebraLtd/Helium-Guides/docs/indoor-hotspot/overview.md

 #### Button

+The Nebra Indoor Hotspot has a button on the back of the unit.

+This is used to re-enable bluetooth pairing on the hotspot, hold the button in for approximately 15 seconds then release to start pairing.
+The top light should start blinking slowly if successful.

 ## Firmware

 The Nebra Hotspots run a customised software to provide high reliability and ensure your units are as up to date as they can be.